CloverTerrace/Weather/README.md

-# Clover Terrace Weather Dashboard, created by Alyssa Rozsa 🍀
+# Clover Terrace Weather Dashboard

 A live weather page for Clover Terrace, a small, higher elevation micro-climate within Aliquippa, a historic city along the Ohio River.
 Frequently updated throughout the day to provide current conditions from an Ecowitt station via the Weather Underground API.